maiziezhoulab/FocalSV/README.md

 - FocalSV is intended for use on autosomal chromosomes only, as phasing on sex chromosomes involves additional complexities.
 - The input for each step can be a whole-genome sequencing (WGS) BAM file.
 In our test example, we used a chr21 BAM file solely for convenience due to its smaller size.
 However, manually splitting the WGS BAM file by chromosome is not required.
-- You maybe download our test data from zenodo https://zenodo.org/records/15750913
+- You may download our test data from [Zenodo](https://zenodo.org/records/15750913)

 # Large INDEL detection
 ## Step 0: Automatically detect target regions (for auto mode)